material-admin/doc-material-components/button-examples/Flutter/flutter-button-example.md

 <summary><b>Styles</b></summary>
 <br>

-// TODO: Add text button styles/themes
+// TODO: Add text button styles/themes (or remove this section if n/a)

 </details>